dorkibear/M-Feedback/README.md

 Most of the dungeon is fine now just minor adjustments needed.

 ## Volatile saplings apply on death affix.
 Extremely bad for bolstering specifically.
+Also their on death explosion is extremely hard to see.
 *dont know if fixed or not*

+## Arcane Tender
+Their puddles infused ground is hard to see and ticks instantly.
+Needs some grace period like normal puddles.

 ## Crystal fury
 shard magic atk thing stacks up to infinite/maybe cap it or don't stack at all.